Analysis | Texas quickly shows the impact GOP voting restrictions can have

 There’s also the matter of just how many more Democrats vote by mail.
 In the 2022 primary, 1 in every 8 Democratic votes was by mail, compared to 1 in every 19 Republicans.

 So if mail ballots are being rejected at a higher rate overall, it stands to reason that costs Democrats more.
-Layer on top of the higher rejection rates in bigger, Democratic counties, and it seems quite likely what’s happening.
+Layer on top the higher rejection rates in bigger Democratic counties, and it seems quite likely what’s happening.

 At least to some extent.
 In Harris County, for example, Republican mail ballots were actually rejected at higher rates than Democratic ones — 20.4 percent to 17.7 percent.
 And it’s possible that that’s the case in other counties.
 But the higher overall rate of Democratic mail voting is again key.
-Even in Harris, with its slightly higher rejection rate for Republican mail ballots, Democrats’ higher use of mail ballots overall meant 2.2 percent of all their votes were rejected mail ballots, compared to 1.6 percent for Republicans.
+Even in Harris, with its slightly higher rejection rate for Republican mail ballots, Democrats’ higher use of mail ballots overall meant 2.2 percent of all their votes were rejected mail ballots, compared with 1.6 percent for Republicans.

 The question from there is whether this will be a persistent problem moving forward — and, particularly if you’re a Democrat, how much that could hurt your side in actual Republican-vs.-Democrat elections.
 The good news is that these rates should come down, at least to some degree.

 The reason: In many of these places, the main problem wasn’t just people failing to meet the ID requirements; it was people failing to provide any ID information at all.
-The Texas Tribune reported last week this accounted for most of the rejected ballots in Dallas County, for instance.
-And a spokesman for the Texas secretary of state told The Washington Post that this was also true statewide, suggesting perhaps this is largely about poor design and a lack of adequate voter education.
+The Texas Tribune reported last week that this accounted for most of the rejected ballots in Dallas County, for instance.
+And a spokesman for the Texas secretary of state told The Post that this was also true statewide, suggesting perhaps this is largely about poor design and a lack of adequate voter education.

 “All of these voters successfully received a mail-in ballot using ID information for the application, which means for the most part the rejections are because the voter simply forgot to include the ID information on the carrier envelope,” Taylor said.
 “We’re looking at a design fix to make sure that section is highlighted in some way, and also more voter education through our ad campaign.”